ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-operations-spark/index.md

 In recent years analysts and data scientists are requesting browser based applications for big data analytics.
 This data is often widely dispersed in different systems and large file storage volumes.

-This guide will show how to combine Apache Spark's powerful server side transformations with ag-Grid's [Server-Side Row Model](../server-side-model/) to create interactive reports for big data analytics.
+This guide will show how to combine Apache Spark's powerful server side transformations with AG Grid's [Server-Side Row Model](../server-side-model/) to create interactive reports for big data analytics.

 We will develop an Olympic Medals application that demonstrates how data can be lazy-loaded as required, even when performing group, filter, sort and pivot operations.